IBM/janusgraph-utils/doc/users_guide.md

 Use the `:load` command and specify the groovy script location to load the groovy script.

-#### How to load the groovy scripto into gremlin server
+#### How to load the groovy script into gremlin server
 Modify the gremlin server configuration file `gremlin-server.yaml` under `janusgraph/conf/gremlin-server` directory.
 Add the groovy script into
 `scriptEngines.gremlin-groovy.scripts`.
 Its value is an array and contains all groovy scripts that would be loaded into gremlin-groovy script engine when gremlin server starts.
-Here is a sample configruation of `gremlin-server.yaml` (partial):
+Here is a sample configuration of `gremlin-server.yaml` (partial):

 ```(YAML)
 scriptEngines: {